-- Identifying, meeting and cultivating potential fund holders and inspiring them to become partners with the Community Foundation.
+- Identifying, meeting and cultivating potential fundholders and inspiring them to become partners with the Foundation.

-- Represents NTxCF externally with prospects, donors, professional advisors, charitable organizations, professional groups and the community.
+- Represents the Foundation externally with prospects, donors, professional advisors, charitable organizations, professional groups, and the community.

-- Works with senior management, marketing/communications/events staff and consulting professionals to guide strategic development.
+- Works with senior management, marketing/communications/events staff and consulting professionals to guide the Foundation’s strategic development.

 Ideal experience and skills

-- Graduate studies or certification in business, finance, law, or other relevant field is desirable.
+- Graduate studies or certification in finance, law or planned giving preferred, but will consider business, development, or other relevant field experience.

 - Has a proven track record of raising funds, building/maintaining relationships, increasing customer bases or similar development work.

-- Has a working knowledge of planned giving.
+- Has a working knowledge of charitable gift vehicles.